Known Years of Operation

 The Whiteside opened with The Old Homestead.
 The theater was mainly built for cinema, though there were also live productions that were presented on stage.
 (1)

-Since the Whiteside Brothers were such well known and successful businessmen in Corvallis at the time, the Whiteside Theatre was already seen by everyone as a huge success before it even fully opened.
-During and shortly after the opening, the newspapers were filled with tie-ins of local companies promoting both themselves and the new theater in the newspapers.
+Since the Whiteside Brothers were such well known and successful businessmen in Corvallis at the time, the Whiteside Theatre was already seen by everyone as a prominent business before it even fully opened.
+During and shortly after the opening, the newspapers were filled with tie-ins of local companies promoting both themselves and the new theater.
 The below advertisement is from Builders Supply Company promoting “Face Brick,” the brick used to build the beautiful Whiteside Theatre, which “looks rich enough to be a million dollar building.”
 (2)

 Builders Supply ad, 1922